-You need a top-notch truck wreck attorney on your side to stand up to the trucking company.
-You need Chad Jones Law, P.C.
+You deserve a top-notch truck wreck attorney on your side to stand up to the trucking company.
+You deserve Chad Jones Law, P.C.
 We have extensive experience handling high-stakes cases, and the trucking companies don't intimidate us.

 Types of truck wrecks we handle

 Commercial truck drivers are held to higher legal standards than motorists because their vehicles are so difficult to handle - and potentially dangerous.
-We've handled cases involving all of the following circumstances:
+We've handled cases involving the following circumstances:

 - Truck Rollover